Ayagikei/LifeUp-Wiki/docs/en/introduction/privacy-terms.md

 ### 1. Personal Information

-We do not collect personal information unless provided by users.

-For example your name, email address etc., where you have provided it for feedback or subscription purposes.
-We do not share these information with another party.
+LifeUp is an offline-first app.
+We do not actively collect user data, for example your name, email address.
+You can optionally provide some data to authorize login to access the world module, authorize Google Drive or Dropbox to obtain cloud backup capabilities, etc.

+We use Google Firebase and Sentry to collect problem reports and performance data only for analytical purposes.

+The detailed data collection and processing methods for each function are shown below.

 #### 1.1 User information (third-party authorization)